MAaJIi/light-currency-converter/README.markdown

 * Configurable keys to create a tag
 * Backspace on empty field deletes last tag
 * Public methods to add and remove tags programatically
-* Serialize method is separate, you can call it anytime to get the values from th
+* Serialize method is separate, you can call it anytime to get the values from the tag